A woman soaking in hot tub. (Can You Contract an STD from a Hot Tub)

 Summary:

 This article explored whether you can contract an STD from a hot tub.
-While the risk of transmission is relatively low, it’s important to understand the factors involved.
+While the risk of transmission is relatively low, it’s essential to understand the factors involved.

 We discussed the role of bacteria and chlorine in hot tubs, recognized symptoms to watch out for, and debunked common myths surrounding STDs in this context.